Steel City derby: Famous matches

-On 3 April 1993, the two teams met in the FA Cup semi-finals.
-The game was scheduled to be played at Elland Road while the other semi between Arsenal and Tottenham Hotspur was to be played at Wembley.
-However The Football Association was forced to move the fixture to Wembley due to extreme pressure from the fans of both teams.
-The match itself proved to be a classic, with Wednesday winning 2–1 after extra-time.
+The two teams met in the 1992–93 FA Cup semi-finals.
+The game was scheduled to be played at Elland Road while the other semi-final between North London rivals Arsenal and Tottenham Hotspur was to be played at Wembley.
+However The Football Association was forced to move the Steel City derby to Wembley due to extreme pressure from the fans of both teams.
+The match itself proved to be a classic, with Wednesday winning 2–1 after extra time.
 Chris Waddle and Mark Bright scoring for Wednesday, and Alan Cork scoring for United.
 The match was watched by 75,364 spectators.

-The 2017-18 Steel City Derby at Hillsborough on Sunday 24 September 2017, saw United claim their biggest win at Hillsborough with their 4-2 victory in front of a crowd of 32,839.
+The match at Hillsborough on 24 September 2017, saw United claim their then biggest win at Hillsborough with a 4–2 victory in front of a crowd of 32,839.
 Goals for United came from John Fleck in the 3rd minute, Mark Duffy in the 67th minute, and two (in the 15th and 77th minute respectively) from Leon Clarke against his former side, with Gary Hooper in the 47th minute (scored in the first half as two minutes were added on) and Lucas Joao (65') scoring for Wednesday.
 This game was nicknamed the 'Bouncing Day Massacre' by the United fans, due to a chant by the Wednesday fans following Joao's goal that ended abruptly as a result of Mark Duffy's goal shortly afterwards.

+On 22 February 2026 Wednesday were condemned to the earliest relegation in EFL history following a 2–1 derby win for United at Bramall Lane.
+Wednesday had a negative points tally with only a solitary win all season, having suffered a chaotic campaign which saw them put into administration by controversial owner Dejphon Chansiri and be deducted 18 points by the EFL.
+Goals from Patrick Bamford and Harrison Burrows sealed the Owls' fate, returning the club to League One after three seasons in the Championship.

-Resurgence in the Steel City Derby
+Resurgence in the Steel City derby

 After Sheffield Wednesday's relegation from the Premier League after the 1999–2000 season both teams frequented the same league for seven of the next ten years.
-This caused the local rivalry between the two teams to increase and to cause an emergence of crowd trouble in 2003 2008 and 2019.
+This caused the local rivalry between the two teams to increase and to cause an emergence of crowd trouble in 2003, 2008 and 2019.

 Before the 2000–01 season both teams were only in the same league for six seasons between 1970–71 and 1999–00 (twenty-nine seasons), although this period did see one FA Cup semi-final meeting in 1993 and a Zenith Data Cup (Full Members Cup) meeting in 1989.